hcai-mms/hcai-mms.github.io/_publications/2024_07_UMAP_Moscati_EmoMRS.md

 # - Max Mustermann # there is no .md file for this person.
 authors:
 - moscati
-- Hannah Strauß
+- Strauß, Hannah
-- Peer-Ole Jacobsen
+- Jacobsen, Peer-Ole
-- Andreas Peintner
+- Peintner, Andreas
-- Eva Zangerle
+- Zangerle, Eva
-- Marcel Zentner
+- Zentner, Marcel
 - schedl

 # abreviation of the journal/conference ... e.g. IEEE TVCG